JyotimoyKashyap/DragSpring/README.md

-# DragSpring
+# Drag Spring
-A demo application to showcase, MVVM architecture along with gesture based animations.
+Drag Spring is a demo application to showcase, gesture based animations in android with the help of animation APIs such as `Spring Animation`, `Value Animators` and using gestures to simulate those animations in realtime.